Why protect medium voltage motors from bearing current? It saves money!

 But VFDs also have their drawbacks.
 The high-speed switching output of the inverter can produce a capacitive voltage on the shafts of these large AC motors.
 Since even relatively low voltage of 10 volts peak can discharge through the motor's bearings, it is essential to include a highly reliable shaft grounding system to avoid electrical arcing in the motor's bearings.
 In unprotected motors, this arcing causes electrical discharge machining (EDM) that blasts pits in bearing surfaces.
 This EDM process eventually leads to frosting and fluting (washboard-like ridges on the bearing race), and bearing failure.

-But it is not enough to only ground the motor's shaft, because high frequency circulating currents could also cause electrical discharges in the motor's bearings.
+It is not enough to only ground the motor's shaft, because high frequency circulating currents could also cause electrical discharges in the motor's bearings.
 Therefore at a minimum one bearing must be insulated (usually on the non-drive end) in these large motors.

 High Cost of Bearing Failure

 Consider the many costs needed when deciding on bearing protection.
-Not only is the cost of a motor repair very high but process downtime and interruptions can dramatically affect the bottom line and erode profits.
+Not only is the cost of a motor repair very high, but process downtime and interruptions can dramatically affect the bottom line and erode profits.

-AEGIS® PRO Series Rings protect medium-voltage motors, generators, and turbines, as well as large-frame low voltage AC motors (500 HP or higher) and DC motors (300 HP or higher).
+AEGIS® PRO Rings protect medium-voltage motors, generators, and turbines, as well as large-frame low voltage AC motors (500 HP or higher) and DC motors (300 HP or higher).

 PRO Rings are available in solid- and split-ring versions for shaft diameters from 2.5 to 31.5-inches (50 to 800 mm).
-They have six rows of conductive microfibers that encircle the motor shaft entirely, providing millions of contact points that channel harmful shaft voltages away from bearings and safely to ground.
+They have six rows of conductive microfibers that encircle the motor shaft entirely, providing millions of contact points that channel harmful shaft voltage away from bearings and safely to ground.
 A full description and features are in the AEGIS PRO Ring section of the product pages on our website.